Sam Esmail: 2021–present: Career expansion

 In June 2021, it was announced that Peacock had picked up The Resort, a darkly comedic television series which features true crime stories that took place at resorts.
 First announced in 2020, Esmail, who serves as executive producer, developed the project with screenwriter Andy Siara.
-The eight episode series went into production in 2022.
+The eight episode series went into production in 2022, and premiered in July of that year.

-In November 2021 Peacock announced that Esmail is also developing a series for the Battlestar Galactica franchise for NBCU with Michael Lesslie as showrunner.
-In July 2024 it was announced that the development of the series has been cancelled.
+In November 2021, Peacock announced that Esmail was also developing a series for the Battlestar Galactica franchise for NBCU with Michael Lesslie as showrunner.
+In July 2024, it was announced that the development of the series had been cancelled.

 In March 2022, Apple ordered to series the television adaptation of the 1927 sci-fi classic Metropolis, to be written, directed, and produced by Esmail.
 The project was first revealed in 2016.'
-On June 18, 2023, it was announced the project was canceled.
+On June 18, 2023, it was announced the project was cancelled.